 We've all been there – toddler meltdowns.
 It's not easy or pretty, so we're putting our experience to good use with these quick tips to control full-scale meltdowns…

-We’ve all been there… you promised the kids an ice cream and their fave flavour is out of stock.
+We’ve all been there… you promised the kids ice cream, and their fave flavour is out of stock.
 Cue major meltdown (‘scuse the pun!).
-Or you desperately need to pop to the supermarket to restock the bare cupboards but your tot is not playing ball.
+Or you desperately need to pop to the supermarket to restock the bare cupboards, but your tot is not playing ball.
 Cue serious tanty.
 Yep, we all know that tots can go from tame to temper in less time than it takes to knock back the dregs of our daily coffee, and we’ll be honest, we reckon it’s one of the most difficult (and exhausting) parts of parenting.
 Thankfully there are some tips ‘n’ tricks we can all try to salvage the situation on the road to successfully taming toddler temper tantrums…

 Tips and tricks for surviving temper tantrums

 1. Snack time

 Hungry kids are hangry kids: never underestimate the power of hunger.
 A quick healthy snack goes a long way in preventing toddler combustion point, so even if it is just 15 minutes before dinner, whip out something light like a watermelon slice to keep crankiness at bay.